Employee Motivation

 You need to hit the right spots that will drive employees to work hard and do wonders.
 But how can this be achieved?
 Simply, by studying and understanding employee motivation better.

 There are many articles that one can find on the internet regarding employee motivation.
-However, they are not the best substitutes for the books written specifically on making employees motivated.
+However, they are not the best substitutes for the employee motivation books written specifically on making employees motivated.

-So, for you to understand better how you can instill motivation in your employees, we bring you the five books that we think you should read to have a motivated workforce working for you.
+So, for you to understand better how you can instill motivation in your employees, we bring you the five books on employee motivation that we think you should read to have a motivated workforce working for you.

 1. Turn the Ship Around!: A True Story of Turning Followers into Leaders